Earl Shilton: The Old Smock Mill

 There are a few old Georgian three-storied houses around "Hill Top," and a very old thatched house opposite the "Roebuck Inn," with date on the front of the year 1714.
 It is one of the very few thatched ones surviving in Shilton.
 Keats Lane was formerly known as "Cake Lane," and once it contained many old-fashioned houses.
 It overlooks the Vale of Kirkby and other scenery.

 A bake-house was situated many years ago near to Whitemore’s factory, and a bell was rung when the oven was hot.
 This was when the bread was made at home and sent to the bakers.
 This is probably, too, the origination of "Cake Lane."
 There was also a bake house in Candle Maker Alley, a small lane running between Almys Lane and the top of The Meadows, where between the World Wars, local folk would take their roasts along to be cooked in the oven.

 Near to the present West Street stood the old Yew Tree Farm, prior to the erection of the present Jubilee Terrace.
-An malt-house once stood on this spot, and when it was demolished a large wall was built with the bricks, facing the present "Fender Row."
+A malt-house once stood on this spot, and when it was demolished a large wall was built with the bricks, facing the present "Fender Row."
 This wall has now disappeared with the building of the Council houses.

 The "Dog and Gun Inn" was removed in the 1930s to another site at Keat’s Lane, a little distance from where the old licensed house had sold beer for over 150 years.
 This old building still exists today as a private house.

 There was also in Keat’s Lane, up until the 1940s, a glove business that used hand frames, and was run by Mr Linney.
 Spindle Hall, close by, was the last dwelling house in memory to contain the old glove frames.
 "Wightmans Row" and the old "Glove-Yard" have, like many more old houses, been demolished.